seanw122/seanw122.github.io/_posts/2021/2021-02-23-Terraform-and-Azure-Availability-Zones.md

 This proved to me that I can use a region with and without availability zones in the same Terraform script.

-For a list of Azure regions with Availability Zones, see:
+For a list of Azure regions with Availability Zones, see: [Azure Availability Zones](https://docs.microsoft.com/en-us/azure/availability-zones/az-overview){:target="_blank"}
-<a href="https://docs.microsoft.com/en-us/azure/availability-zones/az-overview" target="_blank">Azure Availability Zones</a>